pranavrc/tenor/README.md

 The project is an attempt at constructing primitive music theory and using it as a base to build procedures that can generate melodies, in-tune to the ears of the average listener.
 Most of the heavy lifting is done by [Clojure](http://clojure.org/) and [Overtone](http://overtone.github.io/); we just build simple abstractions to represent concepts and patterns in music theory and use them to generate musical pieces.

+This ~~article~~ \**cough*\* essay will hopefully serve as a primer to music theory whilst also describing its construction, and consequently the generation of music, in Clojure.

 ***

 ## Contents